lexnederbragt/INF-BIOx121/00_NGS_intro_HTS_analysis.md

 Illumina [has a poster](http://www.illumina.com/applications/sequencing/ngs-library-prep/library-prep-methods.html) with all library preparation methods.

-Lior patter has "an up-to-date annotated bibliography of *Seq assays (functional genomics assays based on high-througphput sequencing)" on [this page](https://liorpachter.wordpress.com/seq/).
+Lior Pachter has "an up-to-date annotated bibliography of *Seq assays (functional genomics assays based on high-througphput sequencing)" on [this page](https://liorpachter.wordpress.com/seq/).

 Slide with figure 4 from [Reuter *et al* 2015](http://dx.doi.org/10.1016/j.molcel.2015.05.004).

 ####Selected applications

-RNA-seq
+* RNA-seq
-Assembly and metagenomics
+* Assembly and metagenomics
-ChIP-seq
+* ChIP-seq
-Amplicon sequencing
+* Amplicon sequencing
-SNP typing and discovery
+* SNP typing and discovery

-Single-cell?
+* Single-cell sequencing

 ##Principles and problems of HTS data analysis